azxyxza/Shopping_Spending_tracker/README.md

 **Who will use it**

 *For everyone who is:*
-- interested to keep their shopping list organized
+- interested in keep their shopping list organized
 - want to be well-prepared before going into the supermarket
 - keep track of the balance and spend money wisely